IbadNadeem/IbadNadeem/README.md

-# My Profile

-Welcome to my GitHub profile! 👋
+# Welcome to my GitHub profile! 👋

 I'm Muhammad Ibad, a passionate developer and learner.
 Here, you'll find a collection of projects that reflect my interests, skills, and journey in the world of coding.